-Corinthian Colleges Inc. has now closed its doors.
-After years of scrutiny and investigations by the government the Corinthian Colleges are closing for good.
-The for profit company comprised of such colleges as Everest, Heald and WyoTech has been unable to answer for the multitude of charges brought against them.
+The for-profit company comprised of such colleges as Everest, Heald, and WyoTech have been unable to answer for the multitude of charges brought against them.
 In 2014, the Consumer Financial Protection Bureau sued Corinthian Colleges Inc. for predatory lending practices.
-In April, 2014 the U.S. Department of Education fined them $30 million for misrepresentation and student debt forgiveness is available for students.
+In April 2014 the U.S. Department of Education fined Corinthian Colleges Inc. $30 million for misrepresentation and student debt forgiveness is available for students.

 The company said that it was undergoing negotiations to sell its remaining colleges and to provide a way for students to transfer and continue their education but was unsuccessful due to liability being passed on to the new buyers as well as financial penalties accompanied with it.